mahfuja/EventCentricKnowledgeGraph/README.md

 I have used http://eventkginterface.l3s.uni-hannover.de/sparql as a SPARQL endpoint.

-Getting access from EventRegistry and SPARQL endpoints, you can run the EventCentricKnowledgeGraph by following command
+Getting access from EventRegistry and SPARQL endpoints, modify API_KEY on file eventRegistry.py with your own key from eventregistry.org you can run the EventCentricKnowledgeGraph by following command

 python eventRegistry.py